-Formerly incarcerated, community allies and advocates with aligned spirit and goals.
-We operate from a people led process to organize and advocate for the abolishment of discriminatory federal, state and local housing policies as well as the incarceration of women.
-We address the root causes of recidivism in correlation to homelessness, by delivering holistic and community-based solutions.
+Formerly incarcerated, advocates and community allies with aligned spirit and goals.
+We operate from a people led process to organize for the abolishment of discriminatory federal, state and local housing policies.
+We address the root causes of recidivism in correlation to homelessness; delivering holistic and community-based solutions.

 A world where justice-involved individuals have homes, equity and access to resources, funded and supported by the community and stakeholders.
 Additionally, the end of incarceration of Women and girls.

 Leslie Credle, a Boston-based anti-prison organizer, as well as a graduate of Northeastern University and Information Technology Administrator for NeighborWorks America.
 2020 Cohort of Columbia University, Women Transcending Collective Leadership Institute.

 In addition to serving Justice 4 Housing as its Executive Director, in 2019 she was appointed to the Senator James Eldridge Solitary Confinement Advisory Board.
 Leslie is a member of the National Council's #FreeHer National Advisory Committee and one of the founding organizations of the People Not Prisons Coalition.

 Leslie was released from Federal Prison in 2018.
 Her lived experience led her to champion a new Massachusetts bill leading Senator Creem & Representative Chyna Tyler’s, S.1559 & H1900 bills, known as the "Keeping Families Connected" campaign.
 Since release she has been on a mission to dismantle the carceral system and end incarceration for women and girls.
 Sadly, while incarcerated, Leslie endured the loss of her beloved daughter, Brianna aka “Breezy” to gun violence.
 Turning her pain into purpose & utilizing her lived experience, Leslie has become a fierce prison abolitionist and social justice advocate.